WPezBoilerStrap/wp-ezboilerstrap-docs-getting-started/README.md

 1. "Why should I care?
 What's in it for me?"
 -------------------------------------------

-If you're an agency or an independent WordPress developer and you're developing six or more bespoke WordPress based products per year, and you want to optimize resources (time and money) yet also develop superior, more robust products then please continue reading.
+If you're an agency or an independent WordPress developer; you're developing six or more bespoke WordPress based products per year; and you want to optimize resources (time and money) yet also develop superior, more robust products then please continue reading.

 This tool is not intended for commercial themes and/or themes for the WP.org theme repo.